StarryInternet/sysadmin/README.md

 Dockerized Development
 ======================

-For consistancy it's recommended to build and test in Docker.
+For consistency it's recommended to build and test in Docker.
 We will try an up to date dependency image published to [Dockerhub](https://hub.docker.com/r/starryoss/sysadmin-build/).